bitestring/bitestring.github.io/about.rst

 ---
 title: About
 ---

-I'm a software developer with interests in functional programming, free software, web, privacy and security in general.
-I'll record articles that I think might be useful for myself later or others.
+I am a software developer with interests in distributed systems, functional programming and free/libre software in general.
+I write articles that are personally interesting to me on computing and programming in general.

 This blog is fully made using following free/open source software.